-The HIV-Associated Malignancy Training Program (HAMTP) is supplemented by funds from the University of Washington International AIDS Research Training Program (IARTP) and the Hutchinson Center.
-This program augments the exceptional strengths of the preexisting program in HIV with a preeminent program in oncology education and research at The Center.
+The HIV-Associated Malignancy Training Program (HAMTP) is supplemented by funds from the University of Washington International AIDS Research Training Program (IARTP) and Fred Hutch.
+This program augments the exceptional strengths of the preexisting program in HIV with a preeminent program in oncology education and research.
 Thus the structure of this training program adds to the existing infrastructure of the UW IARTP a specialized component on HIV malignancies as described below.
 One of the key strengths of the UW IARTP Program on HIV-Associated Malignancies is the integration of partners with outstanding histories in research and training in both HIV and cancer.
-These partners include the UW IARTP parent program, the Hutchinson Center, and the Uganda Cancer Institute (UCI).
+These partners include the UW IARTP parent program, the Hutch, and the Uganda Cancer Institute (UCI).

 HAMTP Training Goals